-IP--the replication crisis debate by Louise Sundararajan
+IP--the replication crisis debate by Louise Sundararajan by Louise

+S. [2016, Mar 15]

 Dear All,

-From:

 Debate over the replication crisis in psychology is raging on.
 For an update, see the note from Harris Friedman below.
 If you attend the APA Annual Convention in Denver, August 4th to 7th, there will be a Cross-Divisional symposium devoted to this topic, see attached program.
-Time to be decided. stay tuned, ouise.
+Time to be decided.

+Stay tuned,

+Louise

+From :